Leadership, Management & Life in the Workplace

 My annual blog about the importance of reading books, modified from my previous January blogs.

 How do you nurture book reading in those who do not enjoy reading?
 As leaders, we lead by example.
 We talk about books we are reading, we share stories, we talk about how books have affected our lives.
 I'm often asked what book influenced me the most as a manager and consultant.
-Easy to answer: Peter Drucker's Management: Tasks, Responsibilities, and Practices.
+Easy to answer: Peter Drucker's Management: Tasks, Responsibilities, Practices.
 I came across this book as a young manager when I was first building consulting capabilities in my teams.
-I have returned to it for knowledge, wisdom, and ideas throughout my career.
+I have returned to it for knowledge, wisdom, and ideas throughout my careers.

 “The man who does not read good books has no advantage over the man who can't read them," Mark Twain.